authweb/aquabook-automatisation/README.md

 Please ensure that your code follows the project's coding conventions and standards.
 Also, make sure to include tests for any new functionality or bug fixes.

-## License

-[Include the license information here if applicable.]

-## Acknowledgements

-If you would like to acknowledge any third-party libraries, contributors, or other resources, you can do so here.

 ## Contact

 If you have any questions or need further assistance, please feel free to contact [https://vk.com/rest_da6po, https://t.me/rest_da6po].